tkterris/rhdg-ocp-demo/README.md

 - The application and configuration is all added to openshift via "oc apply", rather than a CI/CD pipeline
 - The server JAR artifact should be stored in an artifact repository (e.g. JFrog), rather than an HTTPD container
 - The Cache configuration would likely be part of the client application source code, and updated in the RHDG cluster as part of the client CI/CD deployment
+- Cache authentication is configured via Secrets, but Production environments might use a centralized permission repository (e.g. LDAP)

 ### Links